SaveUP

 Visual Finance Overview

-"I want to see a dashboard of my finances clearly and visually, how much I'm spending on what at a glance."
+"I want to see how much I'm spending on what"

 Design Decision